equodev/chromium-samples/README.md

 ### Gradle applications

-To run a *Gradle* application(gradle-samples folder), you need to go into the project folder(swt or standalone) and run the command:
+To run a *Gradle* application(gradle-samples folder), you need to go into the project folder(swt, standalone, swing, jx/swt or jx/swing) and run the command:

 ```
 ./gradlew run